HaymayndzUltra/secretflow/unified_workflow/phases/3-implementation.md

 - Re-execute failed sub-task after fixes
 - Re-run quality gates after addressing issues
 - Rollback changes if critical problems found

+## Automation Integration
+- Configure feature flags via `Phase3QualityWrappers.configure_feature_flags(project, flags=[...])`.
+Pass each flag in the `key:type:owner[:description]` format.
+- Execute the quality gates with `Phase3QualityWrappers.run_quality_gates(project, bootstrap=True)` to seed templates before running the simple quality gate shell script.
+The wrapper enriches run logs with `automation_reference` metadata.

+## Evidence Templates
+- Generated assets correspond to the phase 3 entries in [workflow1_evidence/index.json](../templates/workflow1_evidence/index.json) including security checklists, A11y plans, and performance budgets.

+## Operator Instructions
+- Validate feature flag manifests and capture manual approvals by appending to the run log with the new metadata fields.
+- In the event of a gate failure, inspect the wrapper output (`stdout`/`stderr`) before re-running; this preserves traceability in the evidence manifest.